Koncerthuset: Cost overrun

 The budget has been expanded several times due to the immense complexity of the project.
 As of 2007 it had reached almost 300 million dollars making Koncerthuset the most expensive concert hall ever built at the time.
-The former record holder for cost had been the Walt Disney Concert Hall in Los Angeles at 274 million dollars.
-The current record holder is the Elbphilharmonie in Hamburg at 836 million dollars.
+The former record holder for cost had been the Walt Disney Concert Hall in Los Angeles at US$274 million.
+The current record holder is the Elbphilharmonie in Hamburg at US$836 million.
 The Danish government has refused to grant extra funds for the buildings so, the budget expansion has meant drastic cutbacks in DR staff and funding.